uswitch/rvu-codetest/PROBLEM.md

 ### Feature Scenarios

 We have outlined the intended behaviour for both pricing plans according to energy usage and calculating how much energy is consumed based on monthly spend.
-These can be found in the features directory.

-// TODO link to articles.

 ```
 Feature: Price plans based on usage